uptownkat/Maggie-Portfolio/Python/Google.md

 #### Summary of Findings

 - Singapore ranked #1 globally in search interest for "Generative AI," followed by China, Hong Kong, India, and South Korea.
-The United States ranked 7th.Singapore ranked # 1 amongst all countries worldwide in their interest in "Generative AI" based on their reported google search metrics.
-Followed by China, Hong Kong, India, and South Korea.
-United States ranking 7th.
+The United States ranked 7th.

 - The line chart illustrates that interest in Generative AI was minimal before early 2023.
 However, there was a sharp increase in searches in 2023, followed by a steep decline mid-2023, and a subsequent rebound into 2024.